open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 # Interview: OpenFlexure microsocpe

+Julian Stirling has been a core developer of the OpenFlexure project, which makes high precision mechanical positioning available to anyone with a 3D printer - for use in microscopes, micromanipulators, and more.

 *by the Open make team and Julian Stirling.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*